mrzl/JISCAggregator/README.md

 ##### Legal issues
 For the sake of reliability of the service, it would be advised to contact the sources that are being aggregated and ask for their official permission and possible collaboration.

+##### Infrastructure
+For next iterations of this project a working infrastructure to deploy should be developed.

+##### Flexiblity
+Another possible branch of development would be to create a system for other, similar aggregation methods.
+Collection data of other kinds, and summarize them in one database.

 Tests
 -----